History of the Boy Scouts of America: 1960s

+In 1960, the organization celebrated its golden jubilee.

 The 1960s saw the peak periods of membership for the BSA in almost every category, as the Baby Boomer generation had its Scout-age boys joining packs and troops across the country.
 Exploring was becoming more oriented to career-exploration as a primary emphasis.
 The BSA was applauded by most for firmly prohibiting racial discrimination in its rules and regulations.

 The Air Scouts program established in 1941 and renamed Air Explorers in 1949, was disestablished in 1965 and fully merged into the then existing Explorer program of the BSA as a specialty called 'Aviation Explorers', eventually discontinuing its uniforms by the early 1970s.
 It still exists today as part of the BSA's Learning for Life Explorer program.
 A parallel program with a nautical emphasis known as Sea Scouts continues to exist today as Sea Scouting, part of the Venturing program that the Boy Scouts of America offers for young men and women.

 Most of the big changes in program elements during the decade of the 1960s were in Cub Scouting, and were directed at retaining the oldest Cub Scouts who were dropping out before they were old enough to graduate to Boy Scouting.
 In 1967, the Lion badge and traditional parent-directed advancement for 10-year-olds was discarded for the new Webelos program, which became more focused on the transition to Boy Scouting.
 The Webelos program introduced 15 topical activity badges alongside the Arrow of Light badge requirements.
 A new Webelos colors badge was developed to hold the activity badge pins, and the hat and neckerchief featured the new Webelos symbol.
 The meaning of Webelos was changed to We'll Be Loyal Scouts.

 Also in 1967, the den mother position was changed to den leader and opened to males and females, and the den leader coach position was added as a trainer of den leaders.

+In 1969, young women between the ages of 14 and 20 were allowed to join special-interest Explorer posts.